xpack/web-doxygen/website/docs/api/classes/symbolresolver.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Wrapper around resolveClass that returns a mutable interface to the class object or a nullptr if the symbol is immutable. <a href="#ab3249c001539f0f9de46a3ec8098fbea">More...</a></p>
+Wrapper around resolveClass that returns a mutable interface to the class object or a nullptr if the symbol is immutable. <a href="#ab3249c001539f0f9de46a3ec8098fbea">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">